rodtreweek/perl-stuff/README.md

 Stay away from single character parameter names --for example, `-e` and `-x`.
 In addition to being overly terse, those are file test operators.

+If you use this method for processing named parameters, you refer to the arguments inside your subroutine by using a hash whose keys are prefixed with minus signs (e.g., `$param{-foo}`, `$param{-bar}`).
+Using identifiers preceded by minus signs as arguments or keys may look a little funny to you at first (“Is that really Perl?”), but Perl actually treats barewords preceded by minus signs as though they were strings beginning with minus signs.
+This is generally convenient, but this approach does have a couple of drawbacks.
+First, although an identifier with a leading minus sign gets a little special treatment from Perl, the identifier isn’t forcibly treated as a string, as it would be to the left of `=>` or alone inside braces.
+Thus, you have to quote a parameter like `-print`, lest it turn into `-1` (while also printing the value of `$_`).
+Second, if you want to use the positional argument style and need to pass a negative first argument, you have to supply it as a string with leading whitespace or do something else equally ungainly.

+### Things to remember
+* Use hashes to name subroutine arguments.
+* Set default values for parameters by merging hashes.
+* Choose either positional or named parameters, and stick with your choice.